Medical facilities in Tulsa: Saint Francis Health System

-Founded in 1960 by Natalie O. and William K. Warren, Sr., Saint Francis is a Catholic, not-for-profit health system wholly owned and operated in Tulsa, Oklahoma, whose mission is to extend the presence and healing ministry of Christ to all who seek its services.
-The health system is anchored by Saint Francis Hospital, a 1,100-bed tertiary center, which includes a 162-bed Children's Hospital with the region's only level IV neonatal intensive care unit, a 168-bed heart hospital and Tulsa's leading trauma and emergency center.
+Founded in 1960 by Natalie O. and William K. Warren Sr., Saint Francis is a Catholic not-for-profit health system wholly owned and operated in Tulsa, Oklahoma, whose mission is to extend the presence and healing ministry of Christ in all we do.
+In 2024, Premier’s Pink AI recognized Saint Francis as one of the 15 Top Health Systems in the nation.
+The health system is anchored by the 1,100-bed Saint Francis Hospital, the 11th largest hospital in the United States, which includes a 162-bed Children's Hospital with the region's only level IV neonatal intensive care unit, a 168-bed heart hospital and Tulsa's leading trauma and emergency center.
+It was ranked the best hospital in Oklahoma by U.S. News & World Report in 2024 for the eighth consecutive year.
 Also part of the health system are Saint Francis Hospital South; Saint Francis Hospital Muskogee, Saint Francis Hospital Vinita; Saint Francis Glenpool; and Laureate Psychiatric Clinic and Hospital—a 90-bed private, psychiatric facility recognized nationally for its eating disorders program.
-Additionally, Saint Francis employs 360 physicians and 133 advanced practice providers through the Warren Clinic, which serves the region with over 90 locations throughout eastern Oklahoma.
+Additionally, Saint Francis employs 360 physicians and 133 advanced practice providers through the Warren Clinic, which serves the region with more than 100 locations throughout eastern Oklahoma.

 It also operates a home care division, which includes hospice, home health and durable medical equipment companies.
-In total, the organization has more than 9,500 employees, making it the largest private employer in Tulsa County.
+In total, the organization has more than 9,500 employees, making it the largest eastern Oklahoma-based private employer.

 The Saint Francis Health System includes: